SooYeonAhn1/maze-game/README.md

 # Maze Game
+![demo](assets/demo.gif)

 This is a game that generates a random maze based on user input.
-The maze is generated using Prim's algorithm and allows the user to solve the maze using wasd keys.
+The maze is generated using Prim's algorithm and allows the user to solve the maze using WASD keys.

-![demo](assets/demo.gif)

 ## Instructions